How to Troubleshoot Common SSL Issues

 The Problem:

 An SSL handshake failure occurs when the server and client cannot establish a secure connection.
-This can be caused by protocol mismatches, outdated software, or incorrect configurations.

 The Problem: